Justice Breyer to retire, giving Biden first court pick

 Breyer and his wife, Joanna, a psychologist and daughter of the late British Conservative leader John Blakenham, have three children — daughters Chloe and Nell and a son, Michael — and six grandchildren.

-Associated Press writer Colleen Long contributed to this report.
+Associated Press writers Colleen Long and Zeke Miller contributed to this report.
 Sherman reported from Bradenton Beach, Florida.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.